donnatchris/minishell-42/README.md

 ## DOCUMENTATION:

+For explanations on functions and concepts already used in previous projects, refer to the README files of my other projects.
+However, at the end of the DOCUMENTATION section, you will find a SHORT REMINDER section with a summary of all the previously covered functions.

 ### GNU readline library

 The GNU Readline library is a powerful tool that provides line-editing and command history capabilities for interactive programs,